God’s Gonna Cut You Down

 1. It’s A Sin To Tell A Lie

-The unbearable light of the extra-dimensional Kraal flooded the corridor in oscillating colors that held no meaning.
+Unbearable light flooded the corridor in oscillating colors that held no meaning.
 Colors that didn’t belong in the world Diego knew.
 His stomach twisted and churned.
 The space station’s walls, the floor—his mother’s silhouette—all flared and faded in sickening waves that bent the edges of reality.
 He gritted his teeth, forcing himself upright on wobbly legs.

-“Come on, Maria!” his father yelled, lurching to grab her arm.
+“Come on, Maria!” his father yelled, grabbing her arm.

 But it was too late.